markerberg/helpful-JS/linkedlist.md

 Find the middle point of a linkedlist without using a counter or retreiving the size of the list.
 Only iterate.
 But If even number of elements, return node at the end of first half of list
 ```
 // use two vars. slow travels 1 space and the fast travels twice as fast.
-When the fast reaches the end, slow must be at the middle of the list since it travels half as fast as fast
+When the fast reaches the end(bc next is equal to null and breaks the loop), slow is at the middle of the list since it travels half as fast as fast does

 function midpoint(list) {
   // both vars start at the same point but move at different speeds